Skip to main content

 }

-If you load the app now, you should see that same as before, but this time we aren't issuing any unnecessary requests.
+If you load the app now, you should see the same values as your previous implementation, this time without any additional network requests.

 It is possible to route all Statsig network traffic through your Next.js server.
 There are a few reasons why you might want to set this up.